Table of Contents

 If you would like to know all these details along with the types of road pavement, please read this interesting blog.

 Let’s crack on.

-There are two primary purposes of road pavement, first to provide a controlled friction level to the running vehicle and second to transmit the vehicle load to the underlying ground.
+There are two primary purposes of road pavement, first to provide a controlled friction level to the running vehicle, and second to transmit the vehicle load to the underlying ground.

 Broadly Road Pavements are classified into three distinct categories based on the pavement material types

-Flexible pavement is made of multiple layers named surface course, base course, sub-base, capping and lastly the Geogrid.
+Flexible pavement is made of multiple layers named surface course, base course, sub-base, capping, and lastly Geogrid.
 The surface layer is made of Asphalt material.

 Thin Surface Course System (TSCS):

-This Surface Course System is considered as high-end Stone Mastic Asphalt and preferred for the urban road for low-level noise generation from vehicle tyre friction.
+This Surface Course System is considered a high-end Stone Mastic Asphalt and is preferred for the urban road for low-level noise generation from vehicle tyres friction.
 It is easy for placement, and compaction.

 Hot Rolled Asphalt (HRA):

-Milling of Pavement Course is required when it is recommended to restrengthen the existing road pavement.
+Milling of the Pavement Course is required when it is recommended to restrengthen the existing road pavement.
 Milling is a delicate task and needs high-level workmanship and expertise.

-Base Course is laid just below the surface course and above the Sub-base layer.
+The base Course is laid just below the surface course and above the Sub-base layer.
 The thickness of the base course varies from 100mm to 160mm.

 The sub-base is laid just below the Base-course and above the Capping Layer.
-The sub-base is considered as the foundation layer (unbound layer) and made to bear a load of the above layer plus vehicular load and transmit that to the Capping and underlying soil.
+The sub-base is considered the foundation layer (unbound layer) and made to bear a load of the above layer plus vehicular load and transmit that to the Capping and underlying soil.

 The thickness of the Sub-Base Course is dependent on the CBR of the existing adjacent ground.
 The lower the CBR value, the higher the thickness of the sub-Base.

-The pavements sub-base is commonly constructed from the traditional aggregate.
+The pavement sub-base is commonly constructed from traditional aggregate.
 Semi-Rigid Pavement is made of waste materials such as steel industry wastes such as granulated slag, BF slag, Flyash, SMS, etc.

 Rigid pavements are made of a mix of aggregate and Portland cement in the form of a concrete slab.
 The slab is laid over the sub-base material which is made of granulated material or placed directly over the capping layer.

-Hope this blog helps you understand the key functions of Road Pavement and also various type of Pavement Layers.
-Please feel free to comment and share.
+Hope this blog helps you understand the key functions of Road Pavement and also various types of Pavement Layers.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.

 Founder at gcelab.com, Pooja is an Entrepreneur unlocking human potential.
 Working in the Principles of Lean Start-up, Pooja believes in Transparency and User Happiness the most.
-Pooja’s background in teaching gives her a sophisticated grasp on even on the most tedious aspect of course building.
+Pooja’s background in teaching gives her a sophisticated grasp on even the most tedious aspect of course building.
 She is passionate about people who believe that good is not enough.